russelljjarvis/AllenDruckmannData/README.md

 # Apply 3 feature extraction protocols to the same NeuroML-DB static waveforms.
 ##

+This repository contains:
+a script that downloads NML-DB waveform data, and uses this data to instantiate appropriate NML-static models to do feature extraction with using three of the biggest feature extraction suites.

 A notebook is defined that acts on loaded per static modle pickle files.
 Each file name is determined by an allen cell id.